wduquette/advent/README.md

     prose in the basic description, and maybe of some scenery items as well.
   * Need articles for things.
+* Need command history, and ideally readline support.
+  * rustyline appears to be the best choice.
+* Need "undo" command.
+  * Allows wrong actions to cause horrific results without requiring the player to start over from the beginning.
+  * Means that the World needs to be cloneable.
+  * Consider defining the World's components into read-only and read-write.
+    * Minimizes the amount of data that needs to be saved/restored on undo or game save/restore, and allows a deeper undo stack.
+    * Either use two entities vectors, or invert, with a distinct vector or map for each component.
 * Consider replacing the entities vector with a set of component hash tables.
   * Only if it would simplify the code.